Sayings of the Desert Fathers: History of the text

-The Desert Fathers spoke Coptic, a language related to ancient Egyptian.
+The Desert Fathers of Egypt spoke Coptic, the latest stage of ancient Egyptian.
 The sayings were originally passed on orally in Coptic, but the original written version was Greek.
 The earliest written record of the sayings appears to be from the end of the 4th century AD.
 Two versions from the 5th century, the Collectio Monastica, written in Ethiopic, and the Asceticon of Isaiah of Scetis, written in Greek, show how the oral tradition became the written collections.
 There are surviving fragments of the Sayings in both the Sahidic and Bohairic dialects of Coptic, but they represent back-translations from Greek.
 They were collected and published by Marius Chaîne.
+It is likely that the Sayings were collected in Palestine, a region into which many Egyptian monks emigrated and where parts of the Sayings appear in fundamental texts of the period, such as The Life of Saint Melanie the Younger, Life of Saint Euthymius and the Reflections of Zosimas.
+Lucien Regnault highlights specifically the role of the monks and writers of the monastery of Seridos, who referenced the Sayings frequently.
+Dorotheus of Gaza has been also suggested as compiler of at least parts of the Sayings.

 The Sayings have been translated in whole or in part several times.
 Pelagius and John the Deacon made the first translations into Latin.
 Martin of Braga also translated some of the Sayings into Latin, followed by a more extensive translation by Paschasius of Dumium in approximately 555.
 That work may contain only one fifth of the original Greek text.
 In the 17th century, the Dutch Jesuit Heribert Rosweyde compiled and translated all the available sources on the Desert Fathers and published them in Latin as the Vitae patrum.